 — current or recent injection drug use;

-— percutaneous or mucosal risk for blood exposure (eg, household contacts of HBsAg-positive persons, residents/staff of facilities for persons with developmental disabilities, HCPs and public safety workers who are exposed to blood or blood-contaminated body fluids, dialysis patients, patients <60yrs with diabetes [≥60yrs at the discretion of the treating clinician]);
+— percutaneous or mucosal risk for blood exposure (eg, household contacts of HBsAg-positive persons, residents/staff of facilities for persons with developmental disabilities, HCPs and public safety workers who are exposed to blood or blood-contaminated body fluids, dialysis patients, patients <60yrs with diabetes [shared clinical decision-making for ≥60yrs]);

 — travel to countries with high or intermediate hepatitis B endemicity

-— Give a 2-dose series with Heplisav-B at least 4wks apart (2-dose series HepB only applies when 2 doses of Heplisav-B are used) or a 3-dose series with either Engerix-B, Recombivax HB or Twinrix.
-3-dose series with single-antigen HepB vaccines (Engerix-B, Recombivax HB) are given at 0, 1 and 6mos; the 1st and 2nd doses should be at least 4wks apart, and the 2nd and 3rd doses at least 8wks apart.
-If the combined HepA and HepB vaccine (Twinrix) is used, administer 3 doses at 0, 1, and 6mos; the 1st and 2nd doses should be at least 4wks apart, and the 2nd and 3rd doses at least 5mos apart.
+• Give a 2-dose series with Heplisav-B at least 4wks apart (2-dose series HepB only applies when 2 doses of Heplisav-B are used) or a 3-dose series with either Engerix-B, Recombivax HB or Twinrix.
+3-dose series with single-antigen HepB vaccines (Engerix-B, Recombivax HB) are given at 0, 1 and 6mos; the 1st and 2nd doses should be ≥4wks apart, the 2nd and 3rd doses ≥8wks apart, and the 1st and 3rd doses ≥16wks apart.
+If the combined HepA and HepB vaccine (Twinrix) is used, administer 3 doses at 0, 1, and 6mos; the 1st and 2nd doses should be ≥4wks apart, and the 2nd and 3rd doses at least ≥5mos apart.

 10. Meningococcal (Serogroups A, C, W, and Y [MenACWY] or serogroup B [MenB]) vaccination